Rising 2nd Grade Summer Math

 You Can Count On Monsters by Richard Evan Schwartz

 Capability:Mom sent me this and it was on NPR.
 What is so neat about this book is that the math is embedded into the drawings of monsters.
-Concepts like prime numbers, fractions and factoring and the idea here is to use these fun colorful monster drawings to find patterns — the basis for mathematics. [picture book, ages 4-8]
+Concepts like prime numbers, fractions, and factoring, and the idea is to use these fun colorful monster drawings to find patterns — the basis for mathematics. [picture book, ages 4 and up]

 Our latest favorite series is the Sir Cumference series that a reader told me about.